'Bachelor in Paradise': Here's Who Got Engaged!

 While it wasn't surprising to see some of the new arrivals leave Paradise without a committed relationship, seemingly solid couples like Clay and Nicole and Tayshia and John Paul Jones called it quits just before proposal time, deciding that they didn't have what it takes to survive in the real world.

 But for three lucky pairs, it was time to visit Neil Lane and put a ring on it!
-Here's who got engaged:
+Here's who got engaged (including the one that made Bachelor franchise history):

 Chris and Katie